 Psychedelics or hallucinogens are psychoactive substances that trigger altered states of consciousness, affecting mood, perception, and cognition.
 While hallucinogens are considered non-addictive and have low toxicity, they do come with a major pitfall.
 The drugs occasionally induce “bad trips” — intense negative reactions that can include anxiety, paranoia, panic attacks, and frightening hallucinations.

 “Our laboratory studies and this survey study support each other in showing that an unpleasant, “bad” experience can sometimes lead to positive outcomes.
 It doesn’t seem accurate, then, to call all of the negative psilocybin experiences categorically “bad.”
 That’s why we’re now saying “challenging experiences,” which acknowledges that when they’re handled well, as in the context of a clinical setting, they can lead to positive outcomes.
 But we don’t want to sugarcoat things.
 It can’t be said too often that it takes prudent safeguards and mature contexts of use to increase the likelihood that a challenging experience will lead to valued outcomes and minimize the chance of a “bad trip” resulting in problems or even lasting harm.
+Working with Angela Leong, who specializes in psychedelic integration and trauma therapy, can help you process and transform these challenging experiences.

 While we can never say for certain why someone may experience a negative or adverse reaction to a psychedelic substance that would result in a “bad trip”, we can take a harm reduction approach to better prepare for the experience next time and minimize the possibility of a “bad trip” occurring, allowing instead for “challenging experiences” to be welcomed.
+For a deeper dive on how to integrate psychedelic experiences, read The Essential Guide to Psychedelic Integration.

 This approach can include: